 These Apple Cinnamon Muffins with Applesauce and Brown Sugar Cinnamon Streusel are a delicious and easy to make sweet treat to enjoy for a breakfast on the go, with your afternoon tea or as a dessert in your kids lunchbox!

 You just gotta love a baked good that simply smells and tastes like Autumn and Winter.
 Isn't Apple and Cinnamon the ultimate Fall ingredient association!?

-These apple muffins try to pack as much of the fruit as possible, with the two essential ingredients being fresh pieces of apples and applesauce.
+These apple cinnamon muffins try to pack as much of the fruit as possible, with the two essential ingredients being fresh pieces of apples and applesauce.

 - Brown Sugar